newcb23/HEIC-to-JPG-Converter/README.md

 ## Live Demo

-You can also check out a live demo of the application at [heic.ai](https://heic.ai).
+You can also check out the [HEIC to JPG Converter](https://heic.ai).

 ## Contributing